 As you can see in Plans C and D, the framing of this ceiling was very complex.

-Another complicating factor was the main electrical panel, which was located in the former laundry room on a wall that was removed for the remodel.
-All the wiring in the house had to be moved to the newly relocated panel.
 This wall and main electrical panel (photo below) occupied valuable space needed for our new kitchen design (new photo below).
 The entire wall was removed and the wiring relocated to a new panel.

 The end result made the effort put forth on this ceiling is all worthwhile.